 Campbell told us that they need to eat 6,000 calories per day to maintain the energy needed to pull the sleds.
 These working dogs don’t run every day during the winter months.
 They do get days off.

-I asked him what he thought of the trip and his response was, “those dogs are really, really fast!”
+I asked him what he thought and his response was, “those dogs are really, really fast!”